 Speech and Language therapists provide support and care for children and adults who have difficulties with communication, eating, drinking and swallowing.
 The therapists create programmes of support which are then worked upon in school.

-For more information about Virgin Care, and the services on offer please have a look at their website.
+For more information about HCRG Care Group, and the services on offer please have a look at their website.
 Parents and Carers are able to refer to any of their services, and this is also something the site SENCO’s can help with.

 Support from Wiltshire Council

 There are a number of Teams within the Local Authority who provide excellent support and advice for pupils, their parents and carers and the school staff team.

 We work closely with the team of Advisory Teachers from the SIPMS teams (Sensory Impairment, Physical and Medical Team (SIPMS) at Wiltshire County Council) who work with the school to ensure that we are incredibly well supported to provide the best care for our pupils.
 Sensory Impairment, Physical and Medical Service offer: